Why You Should Invest in Lab-Grown Diamonds

 - 100% Diamonds – Lab grown diamonds are 100% identical to the mined diamonds in terms of physical, chemical, and optical composition.

 All diamonds are inscribed with Smiling Rocks logo, giving consumers quality assurance and confidence of the transparency in our diamonds.

 Our diamonds have a philanthropic aspect as well gives us a reason to smile not only to the person owning the diamond but also to the community.
-1% of our diamond sales goes to our charity partners and supporting their initiatives.
+10% of our diamond and jewelry sales goes to our charity partners and supporting their initiatives.

 When looking for a lab-grown diamond, perform research to see a few prospects online, check the companies' background and reputation, and review the shopping experience of former customers and their reviews.
 However, a better consideration to make includes understanding the 4Cs, checking the grading reports, and knowing your personal taste and preference.
 All these factors can help you make the right purchase decision.